 What is Irritable Bowel Syndrome (IBS)?

-Irritable bowel syndrome, also known as IBS, is an extremely common disorder affecting around 25 and 55 million Americans—with the majority being women.
-IBS includes a combination of abdominal pain and irregular bowel habits which can constantly switch between diarrhea and constipation.
-Although IBS is not a life-threatening condition, it can make a person more susceptible for various diseases to occur such as colitis, Crohn’s disease, or colon cancer.
+Irritable bowel syndrome, also known as IBS, is an extremely common disorder affecting around 30-45 million Americans—with the majority being women.
+It is the number one gastrointestinal diagnosis.
+IBS is considered a functional gastrointestinal disorder (FGID).
+This means the gastrointestinal tract looks normal (without pathology), but it doesn’t work properly.
+IBS includes a combination of abdominal pain and irregular bowel habits which can alternate between diarrhea and constipation.
 IBS can be very uncomfortable, embarrassing, and can significantly alter quality of life.
 People who develop IBS are three times more likely to call in sick to work or school which can take a toll on a person’s well-being.

 The most common symptoms people develop with IBS include:

 - Straining during defication

 - GERD/Acid Reflux

 - Abdominal pain

 - Unrelated GI symptoms such as urinary or sexual complications

 Our clinic has the ability to run multiple functional medical tests which could pinpoint what is causing your IBS symptoms which include SIBO breath testing, DNA based comprehensive stool testing, food sensitivity testing, bloodwork, and more.
 After an examination and testing, we can determine what treatments are best.
 Call or email our office to schedule an appointment for a comprehensive diagnostic work up regarding your digestive symptoms.